TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.14.md

 ---

-and the kite, and the falcon after its kind,
+and the red kite, any kind of black kite,